Skip to content

 Returns exp_avg_sq_ or max_exp_avg_sq_.

-Source code in torchzero/modules/functional.py
+Source code in torchzero/modules/opt_utils.py

 def ema_sq_(